HMC-Makerspace/MAKE/MAKE-website/md/faq.md

 ## How can I hear about workshops?

 You can hear about workshops and sign up for them through the Makerspace Google Site.
 We will post updates whenever one is scheduled.
-You can also hear about them through our instagram, [@hmcmakerspace](https://www.instagram.com/hmcmakerspace/)
+You can also hear about them through our Instagram, [@hmcmakerspace](https://www.instagram.com/hmcmakerspace/).

 ## How can I change my displayed name or linked email on MAKE?